pheryjs/phery/README.md

 #### $.callRemote(functionName, arguments, attributes, directCall)

-Calls an AJAX function directly, without binding to any existing elements, it's created and removed on-the-fly
+Calls an AJAX function directly, without binding to any existing elements, the DOM element is created and removed on-the-fly

 +   **functionName**: string, name of the alias defined in phery->set() inside PHP
 +   **arguments**: object or array or variable, the best practice is to pass an object, since it can be easily accessed later through PHP, but any kind of parameter can be passed, from strings, ints, floats, and can also be null (won't be passed through ajax)